Inevitabilis/Preservatory/README.md

             PVMaps.nameSceneMap.Add(slugcat, "Your_Menu_Art_Scene_ID");
             PVMaps.dreamRoom.Add(slugcat, new StaticStuff.Destination()
             {
+                roomName = "PV_DREAM_EXAMPLE01",
-                roomName = "PV_YourRoomHere", // you will need to add this room to PV position = new Vector2(123f, 456f) // replace with precise coordinates in the room to spawn });
+                position = new Vector2(123f, 456f) // replace with precise coordinates in the room to spawn, use dev tools + M
+            });

             // Ending room, if you happen to have one